Saturday Morning Cartoons: 45 Classics We Grew Up On

 Sonic the Hedgehog - Kids Saturday Morning Cartoon

-I remember being thrilled that a video game character I loved was now part of my Saturday morning routine.
-Sonic brought fast energy, bright visuals, and that classic hero-vs-villain drive.
+• A video game character I loved was suddenly part of my Saturday routine.

 9